benhoyt/inih/README.md

 **inih (INI Not Invented Here)** is a simple [.INI file](http://en.wikipedia.org/wiki/INI_file) parser written in C. It's only a couple of pages of code, and it was designed to be _small and simple_, so it's good for embedded systems.
 It's also more or less compatible with Python's [ConfigParser](http://docs.python.org/library/configparser.html) style of .INI files, including RFC 822-style multi-line syntax and `name: value` entries.

 To use it, just give `ini_parse()` an INI file, and it will call a callback for every `name=value` pair parsed, giving you strings for the section, name, and value.
-It's done this way because it works well on low-memory embedded systems, but also because it makes for a KISS implementation.
+It's done this way ("SAX style") because it works well on low-memory embedded systems, but also because it makes for a KISS implementation.

+You can also call `ini_parse_file()` to parse directly from a `FILE*` object, or `ini_parse_stream()` to parse using a custom reader to implement string-based or other custom I/O ([see example code](https://github.com/benhoyt/inih/blob/master/examples/ini_buffer.c)).

 Download a release, browse the source, or read about [how to use inih in a DRY style](http://blog.brush.co.nz/2009/08/xmacros/) with X-Macros.